-- the distribution made to you, including which portion is taxable and which portion isn't - the Māori authority credit.
+- the distribution made to you, including which portion is taxable and which portion is not, and - · the Māori authority credit.

 Transfer these amounts, not including any non-taxable distribution, to the relevant boxes at Question 15.

 For more information read our guide Māori authorities - IR487.